What Golf Balls The Pros Use: PGA, Liv & LPGA Breakdown

 Patrick CantlayTitleist Pro V1x

-Xander SchauffeleCallaway Chrome Soft X LS
+Xander SchauffeleCallaway Chrome Tour

-Jon RahmCallaway Chrome Soft X
+Jon RahmCallaway Chrome Tour X

 Justin ThomasTitleist Pro V1x

-Will ZalatorisTitleist Pro V1
+Will ZalatorisTitleist Pro V1x

-Collin MorikawaTaylormade TP5
+Collin MorikawaTaylormade TP5x

 Viktor HovlandTitleist Pro V1